-SSAT Embedding Formative Assessment is a two-year professional development pack for all schools and colleges that contains all the materials you need for launching and running a professional development day, along with 18 monthly follow-up teacher learning communities (TLC’s).
+SSAT Embedding Formative Assessment is a two-year professional development pack for all schools and colleges that contains all the materials you need for launching and running 18 monthly teacher learning communities (TLCs).

-We’ve been working with Dylan Wiliam for over 15 years on introducing the Embedding Formative Assessment programme into schools.
-We now offer additional support to schools implementing the resource using our expertise gained through the SSAT and Education Endowment Foundation (EEF) EFA project involving 70 schools.
-This support will ensure that the programme is effective in to a positive change in school culture, teacher practice and student engagement and responsiveness.
+We have been working with Dylan Wiliam for over 15 years on introducing the Embedding Formative Assessment programme into schools.
+Over the last three years we have worked closely in supporting schools to effectively implement the programme through the SSAT and Education Endowment Foundation (EEF) EFA project.
+Our expertise will ensure that the programme is effective in improving student outcomes, fostering a positive change in school culture, teacher practice and student engagement and responsiveness.

 SSAT Embedding Formative Assessment Resource

 SSAT Embedding Formative Assessment Project

 EFA can help you achieve the following outcomes: